-This rhythmic pattern is known as the halqa.
+This rhythmic pattern is known as the Halqa.

 There is a perfect balance of music, rhythm, chanting as well as silence that helps the human mind to transgress to the level of divine consciousness.

 The structure of qawwali also features a taqrar or friction.
-The way the main lead throws the verses and is retaliated by the supporting vocalists creates a pattern of quick and challenging revert, a dialogue, or a to and fro rhythm.
+The way the main lead throws the verses and is retaliated by the supporting vocalists creates a pattern of quick and challenging revert, a dialogue, or a to and from rhythm.